SmotPokin42000/420AvorionMods/README.md

 # Planned Mods:
 #### ***This is just a list ideas or in-progress mods; anything and everything is subject to change.

-### Buyable Empty Tokens(BET)
+### Tokens(T)
-Adds up to one Empty Reconstruction Token to equipment docks at a variable price.
+Variably adds up to one Empty Reconstruction Token to equipment docks at a variable price.

 ### Station Immunity(SI)
 Grants immunity to AI stations.
 Configurable to add the same to player stations.

-### Truncated Cooldowns(TC)
-Adjusts cooldowns on Swoks and the AI to enable quick farming without having to relog.
-Also alters the cooldown on the wormhole guardian.

 ### Efficiency Up^^^(EU)
 Makes mining/salvaging turrets able to get efficiency levels above 100%.
 Adjustable